Observation of mirror-odd and mirror-even spin texture in ultrathin epitaxially strained RuO2 films

-Therefore, we propose that the observed spin-texture pattern is consistent with the condensation of the magnetic order parameter $B_1^-$ , and thus with the magnetic point group $m'm2'$.
-This order parameter is consistent both with ferromagnetism with in-plane moments and with $d$-wave altermagnetism with in-plane moments.
-The latter scenario is consistent with the general first-principles expectation that RuO$_2$ is close to an altermagnetic instability, since in the presence of spin-orbit coupling (SOC), this type of altermagnetic order triggers weak ferromagnetism.
-We note that this magnetic group is different from that derived from previous SHG experiments in ultra-thin films conducted near room temperature instead of 15~K, which found a $m'm'2$ magnetic point group~\cite{Jeong2025}.
+Thus, based on the combined final-state selection-rules analysis and intrinsic symmetry analysis, we propose that the observed spin-texture pattern is consistent with the condensation of a primary magnetic order parameter $B_1^-$, and thus with the magnetic point group $m'm2'$, with an additional weaker contribution from $B_2^-$, further reducing the symmetry to merely $2'$.
+This is consistent both with ferromagnetism and $d$-wave altermagnetism with in-plane moments.
+The latter scenario is consistent with the general first-principles expectation that RuO$_2$ is close to an altermagnetic instability, since in the presence of SOC, this type of altermagnetic order triggers weak ferromagnetism.
+We note that this magnetic group is different from that derived from previous SHG experiments in ultrathin films conducted near room temperature instead of 15~K, which found a $m'm'2$ magnetic point group~\cite{Jeong2025}.
 Although both correspond to $d$-wave altermagnetism, and in fact could arise from the same spin group in the absence of SOC, in $m'm2'$ the moments are in the plane of the film whereas for $m'm'2$, they point out-of-plane.

-We have therefore made the following key observations on 2.7~nm ultra-thin epitaxially-strained RuO$_2$ films: i) $\alpha$-NBs and $\beta$-NBs under the effect of strain, ii) mirror-even photoelectron spin polarization pointed along the [001] direction, and iii) mirror-odd photoelectron spin polarization.
-While iii) is a direct consequence of the inversion-symmetry breaking in the RuO$_2$/TiO$_2$ system, ii) is unique to the ultra-thin epitaxially-strained RuO$_2$ film not observed in bulk single crystals or thicker films.
+In summary, we have made the following key observations on 2~nm ultrathin epitaxially strained RuO$_2$ films: i) $\alpha$-NBs and $\beta$-NBs under the effect of strain, ii) mirror-even photoelectron spin polarization pointed along the [001] direction, and iii) mirror-odd photoelectron spin polarization.
+While iii) is a direct consequence of the inversion-symmetry breaking in the RuO$_2$/TiO$_2$ system, ii) is unique to the ultrathin epitaxially strained RuO$_2$ film not observed in bulk single crystals or thicker films.
 Their occurrence together here suggests a plausible mechanism where strain plays an essential role in stabilizing the altermagnetic phase, as discussed also in~\cite{Jeong2025}.
 It will be interesting to elucidate whether the NBs could also play a role in promoting this instability.
 Our study therefore reveals important roles played by strain and interfacial effects in RuO$_2$, and is instrumental for understanding the debated altermagnetic nature of RuO$_2$ and its further spintronic, optoelectronic, and electrocatalysis applications.